-Streel Aircar Gunner, Human

-DEX 50; 4th level projectile weapons skill (base 65% to hit)
+Streel Aircar Gunner, Human DEX 50; 4th level projectile weapons skill (base 65% to hit)

-Use the Vehicle Damage Table (Expanded Game Rules, p.
-32) to calculate the effects of hits on an explorer.
+Use the Vehicle Damage Table (Alpha Dawn, p.
+23) to calculate the effects of hits on an explorer.
 Use the Aerial Combat Table (p.
-33) to determine the effects of hits on the aircar.
+24) to determine the effects of hits on the aircar.
 If the aircar is shot down, the two humans aboard are automatically killed, and the aircar is destroyed.

-EPSILON SECTION: CROSS-COUNTRY
+CROSS-COUNTRY

 These are planned encounters the PCs should have while traveling to the Streel compound.
-Refer to Beta .1 for terrain effects as necessary.
-Also use the random encounter tables on p.
-32 to determine random encounters.
+Refer to Beta Subsection 1 for terrain effects as necessary.
+Also use the random encounter tables to determine random encounters.